ASTCT Awards and Grants

 New Investigator Awards

 The New Investigator Awards are designed to encourage clinical or laboratory research by young investigators in the BMT and cellular therapy fields.
-The award — $30,000 per year, typically for two years — preferably is to be used to support the investigator’s salary for his or her research effort.
+The award — $50,000 per year, typically for two years — preferably is to be used to support the investigator’s salary for his or her research effort.
 Alternatively, the award may be used for direct support of research costs.
+Learn more and apply today.

 Pharmacy SIG Awards

-The ASTCT Pharmacy SIG honors their membership with three annual awards.
+The ASTCT Pharmacy SIG honors its membership with three annual awards.

 - The Lifetime Achievement Award is presented to an ASTCT Pharmacy SIG member who has made a significant impact in the field hematopoietic stem cell transplant and has been in practice for at least 10 years.